 The fair value for stock options was estimated at the date of grant using the Black-Scholes option-pricing model, which requires management to make certain assumptions.
 The risk-free interest rate was based on the U.S. Treasury spot rate with a term equal to the expected life assumed at the date of grant.
-Expected volatility was estimated based on the historical volatility of the Company's stock price over a period of 5.40 years, in order to match the expected life of the options at the grant date.
+Expected volatility was estimated based on the historical volatility of the Company's stock price over a period of 5.30 years, in order to match the expected life of the options at the grant date.
 Historically, at the grant date, there has been no expected dividend yield assumption since the Company has not paid any cash dividends on its common stock since its initial public offering in May 1994 and since the Company intends to retain all of its earnings to finance the development of its business for the foreseeable future.
 The weighted-average expected life was based on the contractual term of the stock option and expected employee exercise dates, which was based on the historical and expected exercise behavior of the Company's employees.

-The following are the weighted-average assumptions used in the Black-Scholes option-pricing model for the years ended December 31, 2016, 2015 and 2014:
+The following are the weighted-average assumptions used in the Black-Scholes option-pricing model for the years ended December 31, 2017, 2016 and 2015:

-2016 2015 2014
+Year ended December 31, 2017 2016 2015

-Risk-free interest rate 1.20 % 1.54 % 1.68 %
+Risk-free interest rate 1.97 % 1.20 % 1.54 %

-Expected volatility 31.23 % 36.68 % 44.80 %
+Expected volatility 30.66 % 31.23 % 36.68 %

-Dividend yield - -
+Dividend yield

-Weighted-average expected life (years) 5.40 5.45 5.45
+Weighted-average expected life (years) 5.30 5.40 5.45